-If you have a standalone Chef Server then you should just need to change the

-hostname and then run
+If you have a standalone Chef Server, then you just need to change the hostname and run

 chef-server-ctl reconfigure or

-private-chef-ctl reconfigure depending on the version of Chef Server.
-When you change the hostname you want to make sure that the
+private-chef-ctl reconfigure depending on your version of Chef Server.
+When you change the hostname, you want to make sure that the

 hostname -f commands both show the Fully Qualified Domain Name.
 This will help ensure that things go smoothly when you run the reconfigure command.